m-lawrence/Hit-it-backend/README.md

 5. Run 'rails db:seed' to seed database
 6. Ensure that your local PostgreSQL server is running
 7. Clone the frontend repo and follow those installation instructions

+## Usage

+Sign in to the app using any of the seeded users' email and password

+Click on a tour to be directed to the tour show page or click 'create new tour' to fill out the modal form to start a new tour.

+Once on a tour show page you may:
+    -click 'add a show' to fill out the modal form to add a new show to the tour -view all tour shows
+    -click the plus sign on a show to view more details and present the options to edit or delete the show -delete a show
+    -edit show information

+Use the navbar to direct to the venues page
+    -type a location into the search bar to pull up venues in that location on the map -click icon on map to show pop up information about the venue -filter venues by type
+    -view list of venues
+    -click plus sign on venue card to show more information about the venue

+Use navbar to direct to bands page
+    -use search bar to look for bands in a specific location -view list of bands
+    -click 'band page' on a card to direct to that band's profile page

+Use navbar to direct to calls page
+    -view calls in a specific location
+    -click a card to see more information
+    -click 'band page' on a card to be directed to that band's profile page -use search bar to view calls in a specific location -click plus sign icon in top right corner to fill out modal form to create a new call

+Use navbar to logout

+## Notes

+Due to current data limitiations only the following locations are searchable:

+venues: Asheville, Atlanta, Athens, Chattanooga, Raleigh, Richmond, Washington DC, Brooklyn, Nashville, Philidelphia

+bands: Asheville, Athens, Philidelphia, Brooklyn, Washington DC, Chattanooga

+calls: Asheville, Athens
+    -unless you create a new call in a new location